 In this highly globalized world there is a sanctuary where those who visited describe it as a unique, deeply spiritual and a mystical experience.
 It is rated as one of the most refreshing and exclusive destinations in the world today.
 This is the Kingdom of Bhutan.

-n Bhutan, we see the rare interplay of the old and new.
+In Bhutan, we see the rare interplay of the old and new.
 Here is a country that is slowly and ever so cautiously opening up to the modern world carrying with it, its ancient traditions.
 This kingdom could give you an experience and an adventure that is both exhilarating and exciting like no other place.

 DRUK PATH TREK

 Druk Path Trek is one of the most popular treks in Bhutan and it passes through a gorgeous natural landscape of blue pine forests, high ridges and pristine lakes while at the same time offering the opportunity to visit some ancient temples, dzongs and villages.
 Compared to other routes it shorter and not too strenuous as walking distances between the camps are not too long.
 It is a scenic trek through forests of fir, blue pine and dwarf rhododendrons and some great views of Mt.
 Gangkar Puensum, the highest unclimbed peak in the world and beautiful lakes en route.
-Moreover, the Phadjoding monastery is one of the highlights of this trek.

 Highlights of the trip: